 I would feel so much more comfortable walking into a repair shop if I actually understood what they were talking about, and by the same token, I feel my clients are more comfortable working with me if they understand the basic terminology of web sites.
 It CAN get really confusing, so I hope this basic primer will help!
 You can get much more thorough and technical information on the web, but I’m sticking to an overview.

 The domain name is something like janestacos.com – it is a name (typically the name of your business) followed by a suffix (like .com, .net, or .edu).
 Domain names are unique, meaning only one person or entity can register a particular domain name at a time.
 However one person could register janestacos.com and someone else could register janestacos.net.

 In order to register a domain name, meaning that as long as you have it registered no one else can use it, you have to go to a Domain Name Registrar.
 A registrar is a company or organization that is officially accredited to manage the reservation of domain names to people like you.
-Godaddy is a popular domain name registrar as they are more affordable than some other options.
-Some hosting companies, such as Bluehost and Hostmonster also offer one free domain name registration when you use their hosting.
+Namecheap.com is a good, reliable domain name registrar.
+Some hosting companies, such as A Small Orange and SiteGround also offer one free domain name registration when you use their hosting.

 Be careful to keep track of when your domain name registration will expire!
 If you do not renew it on time, you can lose the domain name.
 If someone else registers it, you are out of luck.

 A URL is the full address to a web site or a page or file on a web site.
 An example of a url is http://www.janestacos.com or http://janestacos.com/About

 Where the domain name is the address to your home, a hosting account is like the actual land your home sits on (or maybe the air it sits in).
 When you pay for a hosting account, you are given space on a server where all of your web site’s files are stored and delivered to the computers of anyone who visits your site.
 Most hosting companies also provide a control panel that lets you upload files and make changes to your hosting account.